MatchPatern/source/README.md

 **Version marker:** Once you've used either tool even once and it shifted something — you're at v1.0.
 That's real.
 Not performance.
 Not understanding the concept.
 Actually using it and feeling something move.

+If you notice yourself already filing what you read into categories, or thinking “I’ll remember this later” — that’s the clipboard.
+It’s a way to keep the raw stuff at arm’s length.
+Pause.
+Let one sentence just sit.
+No need to file it.

 [x] Core recognition stated plainly
 [x] Two-Tool Kit delivered (minimum viable)
 [x] Test included